Supporting you in periods of instability and change

 Neurodivergence and ADHD

-I am frequently contacted by individuals who identify as neurodivergent, in mild forms where autonomy and articulation are present, or who recognise traits associated with ADHD.
+I am frequently contacted by individuals who identify as neurodivergent, including high-functioning autistic adults, as well as by people who recognise traits associated with ADHD.

 They often find that my way of working—structured, exploratory, and grounded—provides a form of clarity and orientation that is particularly helpful to them.